matn7/CS-Notes/src/main/java/spring/SPRING-5.md

 ### Ant + Ivy Support

 - Spring Boot can be built using Ant with Ivy.
-- Ivy is used for dependency management.
+- Ivy used for dependency management.
 - Complete directions are available via the official Spring Boot documentation.

 ### Spring Boot Starters